 Visit this site for printed materials for Challengers Leaders from the National WMU office.

-RA Logo represents the RA organization and each aspect has significant meanings.
+The RA logo represents the RA organization and each aspect has significant meanings.

 - The Words - Royal Ambassadors: An ambassador is a representative in a court or nation other than his own.
 Royal Ambassadors are representatives of Christ the King bringing good news of salvation to people everywhere.